koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-11: beacons of light

+In the absence of the antics of all other people providing a source of meaning or amusement or repository of interestingness, we can try generating our own social Schelling points.
+Today, you can be a beacon of light by totally devoting yourself to an aesthetic and finding the God in other people and celebrating that.
+More on this later.

+2023-01-11: destigmatizing pleasure

+Most people are totally fungible and live their lives hypnotized by social Schelling points of purpose.
+More so today fewer people are falling for meaningness.
+All that you can do is make yourself happy.
+Who still feels like part of a greater collective?
+Does anyone still respect the collective mind that exists?
+It acts with no regards to the future.

+Narcissism is thinking it's all about you.
+It now feels like the thing it's all supposed to be about has been abandoned.

 2023-01-11: Stan

 > My tea's gone cold, I'm wondering why I